delaneyj/datastar/code/go/site/static/md/guide/getting_started.md

 The `data-merge-signals` value must be written as a JavaScript object literal _or_ using JSON syntax.

-Adding `data-merge-signals` to multiple elements is allowed, and the signals provided will be _merged_ into the existing store (values defined later in the DOM tree override those defined earlier).
+Adding `data-merge-signals` to multiple elements is allowed, and the signals provided will be _merged_ into the existing signals (values defined later in the DOM tree override those defined earlier).

 Signals are nestable, which can be useful for namespacing.